“Thanks, guys!” called out Andy.

 “Property of Maxine Arkle, huh!” he spat.

-It hit him like a bolt of lightning, all of it, all at once.
+It hit him like a bolt of lightning, all of it, all of it at once.

 He knew what was going on now.
 He knew what was going on, and he had an idea of how to stop it.
 It was the bottom of the ninth, and the bases were loaded…He just needed that grand slam.

-Andy walked into his bedroom and grabbed his baseball bat.
+Andy pitched the book to the floor, walked into his bedroom, and grabbed his baseball bat.
 It was time to hit that grand slam.